 Restoration Insurance: Your Work Exclusions

-If the contractor's property, product and work are excluded, what does the CGL policy cover for contractors?
+If the contractor's property, product, and work are excluded, what does the CGL policy cover for contractors?

-Broadly speaking, the CGL policy is designed to cover bodily injury, property damage, or personal and advertising injury to others.
-If a contractor builds a wall and it falls on someone else's car that would be property damage to others.
+The CGL policy is designed to cover bodily injury, property damage, or personal and advertising injury to others.
+If a contractor builds a wall and it falls on someone else's car, that would be property damage to others.
 Similarly, if the wall falls and injures a stranger walking down the street, that would be bodily injury to others.
 Both of these should be covered under the CGL policy.
 However, if the wall simply falls and the only damage is to the wall itself, then there is no property damage or bodily injury to others.
-The CGL policy specifically excludes: "J) that particular part of real property on which you or your subcontractor was performing operations, K) your product, and L) your work."
+The CGL policy excludes: "J) that particular part of real property on which you or your subcontractor was performing operations, K) your product, and L) your work."

 The CGL policy intends to cover not the defective product or work but the damage resulting from the wrong work.
 Courts call this damage "resulting damage."
 Courts have held that the CGL policy coverage applies only to resulting damage caused by the bad insured's defective work.
 Coverage does not apply to the cost incurred to repair and replace the contractor's lousy work.
 The risk of replacing or repairing faulty artistry materials or poor workmanship has been considered a commercial risk not passed onto a liability insurer.